vijayrajpanchall/matic-docs/docs/supernets/design/libp2p.md

   - epoch
 ---

-This documents provides an overview on how libp2p is used as a networking layer in Supernets.
+This documents provides an overview on how libp2p is used as the networking layer in Supernets.

+---

 ## Overview